loginom/loginom-help-en-omegat/data/visualization/cluster-profiles/comparison-panel.md

 > Note: If the *Cumulative histogram* mode is enabled and at the same time *Total* cluster cell is selected, the corresponding data will not be added to the cumulative histogram (as it matches the universal set).

 &nbsp;
-> Note: *Cumulative histogram* mode can be enabled when the histograms refer to *Absolute frequencies* or *Relative frequencies* formats.
+> Note: The *Cumulative histogram* mode can be enabled when the histograms refer to the *Absolute frequencies* or *Relative frequencies* formats.
 The option is disabled and is not available in *Density (PDF)* format.

 There are two types of histograms: